cosminadrianpopescu/azul/README.md

 A remote pane has to be closed in 2 steps.
 Since the remote connection can be dropped due to external factors, the pane will not be discarded, as not to break the current layout.
-If the remote connection is lost, then the pane will open the editor set in your `EDITOR` variable with a temporary file anouncing you that you can try to press `r` in this pane in order to try to reconnect, or `q` to close also the pane.
+If the remote connection is lost, then the pane will display a message letting you know that the connection for that pane is gone and that you can try to press `r` in this pane in order to try to reconnect, or `q` to close also the pane.

 As a consequence, even if you close the remote pane on purpose by typing